 Eliza Newlin Carney is senior editor at The American Prospect.
-She manages The Prospect’s website and writing staff, and works with contributors on web submissions.
+She manages The Prospect’s website, editing stories and directing copy flow, and working with writing fellows and contributors on web submissions.
 Carney also writes a weekly political money column, Rules of the Game, and is in charge of Checks, The Prospect’s new election law blog.

 Carney joins the prospect from CQ Roll Call, where she was a senior writer and columnist covering lobbying and political money.
 Carney is a K Street and campaign finance trend spotter.
 She coined the term “super PAC” while a columnist and contributing editor for National Journal.

 Carney has offered commentary as a guest on C-SPAN, CNN, Fox News, National Public Radio and the PBS NewsHour.
 She has been a panelist at the American Political Science Association’s annual conference; the Bipartisan Policy Center; the Cato Institute; the National Press Club Speaker’s Bureau and the Sunlight Foundation, among others.

 Carney signed on as a Roll Call staff writer in June, 2011, and joined the CQ Weekly staff in April, 2103.
 She came to CQ Roll Call from National Journal, where she had worked as a staff writer, columnist and contributing editor.
 She joined National Journal in 1991 and served close to 10 years as a staff correspondent covering health care, social policy, Congress, politics and political money.